-These are the 10 IELTS reading tips I share with all of my IELTS classes.
-First, let’s look at an overview so we can understand what the reading paper is about.
+I share these 10 IELTS reading tips with all my IELTS classes.
+First, let’s look at an overview to understand what the reading paper is about.

 Are the IELTS reading papers the same for both Academic and General Training?

 The reading skills required (prediction, finding specific information, identifying opinion etc.) are the same for both tests.
-The styles of question, for example, multiple choice, sentence completion etc., are also the same for both the Academic and General Training papers.
+The styles of questions, for example, multiple-choice, sentence completion, etc., are the same for the Academic and General Training papers.

 The only difference is the type of text you will be given.
-This is to reflect the different expectations and motivations of both types of candidate.
-On the Academic paper there will be three long academic texts that are similar to the type of reading you might expect at university.
+This reflects the different expectations and motivations of both types of candidates.
+On the Academic paper, there will be three long academic texts that are similar to the type of reading you might expect at university.
 The readings are taken from academic journals, magazines, books and newspapers.

-On the General Training paper you will be given a mixture of long and short texts of a much more general nature and some related to work or social situations.
+The General Training paper will give you a mixture of long and short texts of a much more general nature and some related to work or social situations.
 The readings are taken from notices, flyers, timetables, documents, newspapers, instructions and manuals.

 How much time will I have?